Estimated read time: 5 minutes, 12 seconds

 When it comes to your site, be sure to increase your server and database capacity.
-In general, online stores usually see about 2x their normal traffic during BFCM.
-To avoid any outages or slow loading speeds, be prepared to handle 10x increase in server load.
+In general, online stores usually see about 2x their regular traffic during BFCM.
+To avoid any outages or slow loading speeds, be prepared to handle a 10x increase in server load.
 That may sound excessive, but the peace of mind and happy customers will be worth the cost.

 6. Plan for the worst … or find a partner to help you succeed.

 It’s better to be safe than sorry, right?
 Don’t expect that a weekend of increased traffic, sales, and inquiries will go off without a hitch.
 Be prepared by asking yourself the following questions about your app and site:

 - What would happen if my site crashed or my app went down?

 - Are we capable of handling 10x more traffic tomorrow?